SKGakiria/Hikr/README.md

 # Hikr
 Hikr is a web application or platform for connecting people with the shared interest of hiking.

+## Background Context
+1. What is Hikr?
+Exploring nature is great, but it is better and fun when done together.
+Having identified that there is a need to build a community of people with shared interests and safety as a concern, when it comes to outdoor activities like hiking.
+Developing a hiking application called Hikr came to mind.
+The Hikr app is here to connect hikers to fellow hikers so that they can link up and explore as one hiking tribe.
+Moreover, it is safer to venture outdoors together.
+Hence, Hikr makes it easy to connect, socialize and keep fit while in the safety of a community.

+2. What not to expect from the Hikr application?
+* A dating app where you find your soulmate.
+* A social media app.

+3. Target Audience
+The Hikr app will mainly be for people who are into hiking, fitness as well as nature lovers but don't want to journey alone in the outdoor experience.

+4. Location
+The market we are trying to target is East Africa for now, though the scope will grow with demand in other areas.

 ## Installation

 ```sh